 The cycle of the moon orbiting around the Earth is 28 days, an average of the synodic cycle (29.5 days between new moon to new moon) and the sidereal cycle (27.1 days until the moon reappears in the same place in the sky).
 28 days also refers to the female biological cycle.

-When dividing a Year cycle in Lunar cycles, we get: 365 days / 28 days = 13 moons + 1 day
+When dividing an annual cycle in lunar cycles, we get: 365 days / 28 days = 13 moons + 1 day

 Every year, our Sun rises with the brightest star, Sirius, on July 26th.
-This is the day when the 13 Moon Calendar starts.
-It is believed that in this day our planet receives intense light and cosmic energy that accelerates our evolution.
+This is the day when the modern 13 Moon calendar starts.
+It is believed that on this day our planet receives intense light and cosmic energy that accelerates our evolution.

-The 13 Moon Calendar runs from July 26 to July 24 every year and, when combining it with the Tzolkin, the energy for this cycle relates to the Kin that falls on July 26.
+The 13 Moon calendar runs from July 26 to July 24 every year and, when synchronized with the Tzolkin, the energy for that particular year relates to the Kin that falls on July 26.

 Day out of Time – July 25

 It is also know as the Green Day, Day of Universal Forgiveness and Day of Purification.
 Since 1992, this day is annually celebrated as “Planetary Peace through Culture”, dedicated to ceremonies, artistic expressions and creativity.
-People get together all over the world to enjoy outdoor activities, listen to music and just share a special moment.
+People get together all around the world to enjoy outdoor activities, listen to music and just share a special day.

-As July 25 does not belong to any moon or week in the 13 Moon Calendar, this day is an opportunity to truly experience timelessness, our freedom of being alive.
-We are invited to reflect, meditate, practice forgiveness, and prepare ourselves for the new cycle.
+As July 25 does not belong to any moon or week in the 13 Moon calendar, this day is an opportunity to truly experience timelessness and freedom.
+We are invited to reflect, meditate, practice forgiveness, and prepare ourselves for the new cycle to start.

-The 13 Moon Calendar does not recognize February 29 as an extra day.
-Within the 13 Moon Calendar, this additional day is called 0.0.Hunab Ku, which repeats itself every 4 years between the 22nd and the 23rd days of the Galactic Moon and can be considered as an extra day out of time.
+The 13 Moon calendar does not recognize February 29 as an extra day.
+Within the 13 Moon Calendar, this additional day is called 0.0.Hunab Ku, which repeats itself every 4 years between days 22-23 of the Galactic Moon and can be considered as an extra day out of time.